Widow

-A widow (female) or widower (male) is a person whose spouse has died and has not remarried.
+A widow (female) or widower (male) is a person whose spouse has died and who has not remarried.
 The male form, "widower", is first attested in the 14th century, by the 19th century supplanting "widow" with reference to men.
 The adjective for either sex is widowed.
 These terms are not applied to a divorcé(e) following the death of an ex-spouse.

 The state of having lost one's spouse to death is termed widowhood.
 The term widowhood can be used for either sex, at least according to some dictionaries, but the word widowerhood is also listed in some dictionaries.
 An archaic term for a widow is "relict", literally "someone left over"; this word can sometimes be found on older gravestones.
 Occasionally, the word viduity is used.

 Effects on health

 Nineteenth-century gravestone illustrating "relict" used to mean "widow."
 Located in the churchyard of St. Peter's Church in the Great Valley, Chester County, Pennsylvania.

 The increased mortality rate after the death of a spouse is called the widowhood effect.
 It is "strongest during the first three months after a spouse's death, when they had a 66-percent increased chance of dying".
 There remains controversy over whether women or men are worse off, and studies have attempted to make each case, while others suggest there are no sex differences.

 While it is disputed as to whether sex plays a part in the intensity of grief, sex often influences how a person's lifestyle changes after a spouse's death.
 Research has shown that the difference falls in the burden of care, expectations, and how they react after the spouse's death.
 For example, women often carry more of an emotional burden than men and are less willing to go through the death of another spouse.
 After being widowed, men and women may react very differently and frequently change their lifestyles.
 Women tend to miss their husbands more if they died suddenly; men tend to miss their wives more if they died after suffering a long terminal illness.
 In addition, both men and women have been observed to experience lifestyle habit changes after the death of a spouse.
 Both sexes tend to have a harder time looking after themselves without their spouse to help, though these changes may differ based on the sex of the widow and the role the spouse played in their life.

 The older spouses grow, the more aware they are of being alone due to the death of their husband or wife.
 This negatively impacts the mental as well as physical well-being in both men and women.